 “Mrs. Crim?
 Should we close our eyes?”
 Her back was to me, but she recognized the voice.
 “That isn’t necessary, Sharon.”

-My stomach hurt when she expected great things from the Bluebirds.
+My stomach jumped.
 I looked at the word again and glanced at the other Bluebirds.
 Everyone's lips were were still moving.
 No one knew this.
 I sounded it out every way I could think of.
 Nothing worked.
 And then suddenly it did.

-It jumped out of my mouth before I could stop it, but I was relieved.
+It jumped out of my mouth before I could stop it, but I was happy.
 I was smart.
 I really was smart.

 I do not remember the reactions of other students.
 I remember Mrs. Crim's mouth.
 Her bottom teeth were crooked and spit drops flew in every direction.
 I stared at the wart above her right eye to keep from crying.

 Mrs. Crim was sick.
 And she was tired.
 Sick and tired of my questions.
 Sick and tired of my disruptions.
 Sick and tired of me not following her rules and making the other kids laugh.
 She did not want to hear another word from me again.
 "Not one word".